Divyansh9192/Divyansh9192/README.md

 Backend-focused Software Engineer from India building **scalable web systems and REST APIs**.

 I work primarily with **Java & Spring Boot**, with a strong focus on **system design, clean architecture, and performance**.
-Currently preparing for **FAANG-level internships & software engineering roles**.
+Currently preparing for **internships & software engineering roles**.

 ---